sydney city guide

 MOREE :: NEW SOUTH WALES :: 29.4 S 149.8 E

 THIS IS A LONG WAY FROM SYDNEY TO BE SURE, BUT IF YOU ARE ON YOUR WAY NORTH TO QUEENSLAND AND ITS MANY PLEASURES, YOU COULD POSSIBLY STOP OFF AT MOREE.
 Famous for its artesian bore spa and located 628 km north-west of Sydney, Moree was once occupied by the Kamilaroi Aboriginal people.
-Many of their descendents live on in the town, giving it a distinctive Aboriginal flavour.
+Many of their descendants live on in the town, giving it a distinctive Aboriginal flavour.
 Despite a rather modest population of only 10,000 people, Moree actually has a rather interesting history, especially in regards to race relations.
 I was privileged to have lived in the town for about two years in the mid-1970s, although I was too young to remember it, being only a baby at the time!

 On their informative Australian travel website, the NRMA declares: "It would be stretching the truth to describe Moree as a tourist destination.
 People either come here for the artesian spa or for a stopover while on their way to somewhere else, like Lightning Ridge."
 This is a blunt appraisal but true -- it is only a place you pass through.
 My family were only "passing through" when we lived in the town for about 18 months in the mid 1970s (my father had been transferred there to work at the local Rural Bank.)
 More recently, in September 2004, I spent a night in the town on the way to the more touristed Carnavon Gorge in Queensland.
 Nonetheless, Moree is strategically located, and thus makes an excellent stopover point.
 What better way to recuperate after a long day's drive across the hard empty plains, than a spell in the Moree Baths?
 After a bath you could experience the real Outback at one of the town's pubs, drink a beer or two, and reflect on the region's Aboriginal and European heritage.